Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 wikiscript doc.zih.tu-dresden.de/util/check-links.sh
 ```

-To check all markdown file, which may take a while and give a lot of output, use:
+To check all markdown files, which may take a while and give a lot of output, use:

 ```bash
 wikiscript doc.zih.tu-dresden.de/util/check-links.sh -a